Living Streets Improvements

 • Receive support from at least 60% of the households along the block

-To be eligible for the Play Streets program, a block must NOT
+To be eligible for the Play Streets program, a street must NOT:

 • Connect directly to a major arterial road